thor-harsh/Tensor-Flow-Project--9-/README.md

 Classification is a supervised machine learning process of categorizing a given set of input data into classes based on one or more variables. <br></br>

-**Important Note: Before Jumping to the code go through the Natural Language Processing with Disaster Tweets dataset by clicking on this link(https://www.kaggle.com/competitions/nlp-getting-started/data).**
+**Important Note: Before Jumping to the code please go through the Natural Language Processing with Disaster Tweets dataset by clicking on this link(https://www.kaggle.com/competitions/nlp-getting-started/data).**

 </table>